Important Form Factors for micro and sub compact concealed carry handguns

 Micro and sub-compact CCW pistols

 Kimber makes a fantastic sub-compact (arguably on the verge of micro) version of the 1911 for .45 ACP.
-That's quite a feat considering most sub-compacts chambered in .45 ACP suffer a lot on magazine capacity.
+That's quite a feat considering most sub-compacts chambered in .45 ACP suffer a lot on magazine capacity making a double magazine carrier a good idea to keep on hand.
 For the Kimber Ultra CDP II, it manages to fit “8+1” rounds into 4.25 inches of height.
 For those that love that 1911 form factor, Kimber has their number.

 For those looking for a more affordable solution in the sub-compact range, Taurus makes an excellent taurus slim line 709.
 Chambered in 9mm, it was made specifically with concealed carriers in mind.
 With a barrel length of 3” and a capacity of “7+1”, it meets all the specs and performance requirements to be one of the most affordable sub-compacts on the market.